WeBankPartners/wecube-docs/docs/introduction-en.md

 - **To build a data center on public cloud from scratch**

-    With Wecube, you can design and plan your brand new data center on public cloud, including its network resources, computing resources and storage resources.
+    With WeCube, you can design and plan your brand new data center on public cloud, including its network resources, computing resources and storage resources.
 Theses resources required as infrastructure of you data center will be then created and configured automatically by WeCube and together with its plugins, just according to you design and plan.

     All required is to provide your cloud account information, then you left WeCube deal with the resource purchase,  creation and configuration.
 It will also enable monitoring on those resources with preset alarming rules and start immediately monitor their status.

-- **To manage lifecycle of IT resources in a existing data center**
+- **To manage life cycle of IT resources in a existing data center**

-    You can model your entire IT system (infrastructure, business applications) and feed the configuration managemnt data model into WeCube.
-With the core CMDB feature, WeCube can help you with data enquiry and data management; you can also create more sophisticated data queries and even new query APIs for your daily operation tasks as well as for integration with other systems.
+    You can model your entire IT system (infrastructure, business applications) and feed the configuration management data model into WeCube.
+With the core CMDB feature, WeCube can help you with data inquiry and data management; you can also create more sophisticated data queries and even new query APIs for your daily operation tasks as well as for integration with other systems.

 - **To enforce architecture compliance**

-    You can also maintain your architectural design of your applications in WeCube, so that these design information will be used as a basis for IT resource creation, application deployemnt and other operation tasks.
+    You can also maintain your architectural design of your applications in WeCube, so that these design information will be used as a basis for IT resource creation, application deployment and other operation tasks.
 In addition, by introducing automated processes and probably also a mix with manual approvals, we expect to see an improvement on the management of architecture compliance in the organization.

 - **To implement the closed loop of "design-build-deploy-monitor-operate" for application systems**

     In the perspective of applications, you can have all information recorded in WeCube about the systems, sub-systems (or any other form of system components), services and the relations between them.
-Then, by uploading to WeCube the artifacts of each deployment unit in your application system, you can count on WeCube for the remaining lifecycle phases of your application services.
+Then, by uploading to WeCube the artifacts of each deployment unit in your application system, you can count on WeCube for the remaining life cycle phases of your application services.

-    All requried is the application architectural design and the artifacts produced by your build/CI system, WeCube can help you with the automated operation tasks including resource provision, application deployment, monitoring configuration.
+    All required is the application architectural design and the artifacts produced by your build/CI system, WeCube can help you with the automated operation tasks including resource provision, application deployment, monitoring configuration.

 ## Design Philosophies